fhrszz/fhrszz/README.md

 - 👋 Hi, I’m @fhrszz
-- 👀 I’m interested in coding
+- 👀 I’am currently interested in coding, especially that which is related to and has an impact on the environment.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Python, Javascript, and C++
 - 📫 How to reach me contact me on instagram @fahriroisss